realnifty/code-refactor/README.md

 ## Description

 A landing page for SEO company Horiseon, refactored to be more accessible.
-The HTML has been semantically corrected for better screen-reader accessiblity.
+The HTML has been semantically corrected for better screen-reader accessibility.

 ![refactored webpage screenshot](./assets/refactored-code-ss.png)